rwb/c621/README.md

 >
 ```

-* Not by coincidence, the *mean squared error* for the two estimators gives us the same result (this is just the square of the standard deviations or the variance of the sampling distribution.
+* Not by coincidence, the *mean squared error* for the two estimators gives us the same result (this is just the square of the standard deviations or the variance of the sampling distribution).

 ```R
 dmean <- ymean-100